kirazero17/DSA-Testlabs/README.md

 # DSA-Testlabs
  Just me messing with DS&A
- You just need to pull the whole directory tree, then create a project with your own IDE/editor.
+ You just need to pull the whole directory, then create a project inside the root folder with your own IDE/editor.